ricnadamas/ricnadamas/README.md

 ---

-#### 🎓 Formación especializada clave / Key Specialized Training
+#### 🎓 Key Specialized Training

-- Actualmente participo en el curso **Open Science and Research Data Management in the Social Sciences and Humanities – Train of Trainers Learning Path**, parte del programa **Skills4EOSC 2025**.
-  Currently participating in the **Open Science and Research Data Management in the Social Sciences and Humanities – Train of Trainers Learning Path**, part of the **Skills4EOSC 2025** programme.
+- Currently participating in the **Open Science and Research Data Management in the Social Sciences and Humanities – Train of Trainers Learning Path**, part of the **Skills4EOSC 2025** programme.

-- Realicé el curso **Essentials 4 Data Support**, impartido por **Research Data Netherlands (RDNL)**, centrado en principios FAIR, calidad de metadatos, compartición de datos y diseño de planes de gestión de datos.
-  Completed the **Essentials 4 Data Support** course by **Research Data Netherlands (RDNL)**, focused on FAIR principles, metadata quality, data sharing, and robust data management planning.
+- Completed the **Essentials 4 Data Support** course by **Research Data Netherlands (RDNL)**, focused on FAIR principles, metadata quality, data sharing, and robust data management planning.

-- Participé en el curso **CWTS Scientometrics Summer School (2020, Universidad de Leiden)**, un curso intensivo de 75 horas sobre cienciometría, indicadores bibliométricos, flujos de conocimiento y evaluación de la investigación.
-  Participated in the **CWTS Scientometrics Summer School (2020, Leiden University)**, a 75-hour intensive course on scientometrics, bibliometric indicators, knowledge flows, and research evaluation.
+- Participated in the **CWTS Scientometrics Summer School (2020, Leiden University)**, a 75-hour intensive course on scientometrics, bibliometric indicators, knowledge flows, and research evaluation.

-- Completé varios cursos en el marco del **FORCE11 Scholarly Communication Institute – FSCI (2017–2024)**, incluyendo gobernanza de la IA, reproducibilidad, datos FAIR, y visualización de datos en R y D3.js.
-  Completed multiple tracks at the **FORCE11 Scholarly Communication Institute – FSCI (2017–2024)**, including AI governance, reproducibility, FAIR data, and data visualization in R and D3.js.
+- Completed multiple tracks at the **FORCE11 Scholarly Communication Institute – FSCI (2017–2024)**, including AI governance, reproducibility, FAIR data, and data visualization in R and D3.js.

-- Realicé la **certificación DataCite Core Training (2024)**, enfocada en buenas prácticas de metadatos, uso de PIDs e integración de repositorios con la infraestructura de DataCite.
-  Completed the **DataCite Certified Core Training (2024)**, focused on metadata best practices, the use of PIDs, and repository integration with the DataCite infrastructure.
+- Completed the **DataCite Certified Core Training (2024)**, focused on metadata best practices, the use of PIDs, and repository integration with the DataCite infrastructure.

 ---

 #### 🔍 Interesado en trabajar en... / Interested in working on...

-- Metainvestigación, planes de gestión de datos y software, implementación y evaluación de prácticas de ciencia abierta, evaluación de la investigación – indicadores alternativos y adopción institucional de prácticas FAIR.
-  Metaresearch, data and software management plans, implementation and evaluation of open science practices, research assessment – alternative indicators, and institutional adoption of FAIR practices.
+- Metaresearch, data and software management plans, implementation and evaluation of open science practices, research assessment – alternative indicators, and institutional adoption of FAIR practices.

 ---

-#### 🔭 Colaboro con / I collaborate with:
+#### 🔭 I collaborate with:

   - [Open Science Lab – Universidad Carlos III de Madrid](https://opensciencelab.uc3m.es)
   - [Fundación OpenLab Ecuador](https://openlab.ec)